cjmaxik/spout-gd/README.md

 [Godot](https://github.com/godotengine/godot) 4.1.1 bindings for [Spout](https://github.com/leadedge/Spout2).

-The Godot 3 engine module is located on the `godot-3` branch.

 ## Status

 The sender/receiver apis have been implemented but are mostly untested.
 Please open an issue